 That’s all for now.

 What are your thoughts?
-Do you have further tips on how to make money blogging in 2020?
+Do you have further tips on how you can make money blogging in 2021?
 Drop a comment or ask a question below and let’s share some knowledge!